arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

   Engineering software is hard and it's even harder when you don't have the freedom and confidence to make major changes to your application.
-Even those of us that might have amazing automation protection could find themselves in the awful position where a change could turn your tests from friends to enemies as they all go red.
+Even those of us that might have amazing automation protection could find themselves in the awful position where a change could turn your tests from friends to foes as they all go red.
 There are engineering patterns that when employed can help keep your test suites friendly.
 I'll be exploring some of them here.
 featuredpost: true
 featuredimage: /img/mothersday.jpg
 tags: